-Watch: Al Sharpton Invokes Scripture to Rip Trump During Rant
+Al Sharpton Invokes Scripture to Rip Trump During Rant at Floyd Funeral

 Sharpton said:

 Breath is sanctified.
 Breath is sacred.
 You don’t have the right to take God’s breath out of anybody.
 You can’t put breath in their body.
 But you don’t look at it that way because of your wickedness.
 Principalities.
 Darkness.
-You’re sitting out trying to figure out how you’re going to stop then protest rather than how you’re going to stop the brutality.
+You’re sitting out trying to figure out how you’re going to stop the protest rather than how you’re going to stop the brutality.
 You’re calling your cabinet in trying to figure out how it’s going to affect your vote rather than how it’s going to affect our lives.
 You’re scheming on how you can spin the story rather than [how] you can achieve justice.
 Wickedness in high places.
 You take rubber bullets and tear gas to clear out peaceful protesters and then take a Bible and walk in front of a church and use a church as a prop.
 Wickedness in high places.
 You ain’t been walking across the street when the church didn’t have the boards up.

 “You weren’t holding up no Bible when Arbery was killed in Brunswick.
 When Taylor was killed in Louisville.
 Wickedness in high places,” he continued, drawing from the Epistle to the Ephesians, which details the reality of a spiritual war, explicitly warning followers of Jesus Christ to remain on guard against being “tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting” and instructing them to have “no fellowship with the unfruitful works of darkness, but rather expose them.”